Amelanchier alnifolia: Nutrition

 Saskatoon berries contain significant amounts of total dietary fiber, riboflavin and biotin, and the dietary minerals, iron and manganese, a nutrient profile similar to the content of blueberries.

 Culinary

 With a sweet, nutty taste, the fruits have long been eaten by Indigenous peoples in Canada, fresh or dried.
 They are well known as an ingredient in pemmican, a preparation of dried meat to which saskatoon berries are added as flavour and preservative.
 They are used in saskatoon berry pie, jam, wine, cider, beers, and sugar-infused berries similar to dried cranberries used for breakfast cereals, trail mix, and snack foods.

 In 2004, the British Food Standards Agency suspended saskatoon berries from retail sales pending safety testing; the ban eventually was lifted.

 In culture

 The city of Saskatoon, Saskatchewan, is named after the berry; the city is also home to a baseball team called the Saskatoon Berries.

 The saskatoon berry pie has become iconic on the Canadian prairies.

+Nlaka'pamux traditional knowledge holds that when saskatoon berry starts blooming, bitterroot is ready to be dug up and harvested.
+The Syilx/Okanagan, in turn, use the blooming of brittle pricklypear as an indicator that saskatoon berries are ready to harvest.